-At Lovedog, we believe in harnessing dogs desire to work, their amazing love and devotion, and their intelligence.
+At Lovedog, we believe in harnessing a dogs desire to work, their amazing love and devotion, and their intelligence.
 Training and certifying properly trained service dogs takes a ton of love, time, passion, consistency, ability and skill.
 Our team at Lovedog offers those things and more.
-Our founder and President, Rick Bailey, has been training working dogs for the last 10 years as a professional dog trainer.
+Our founder and President, Rick Bailey, has been training working dogs for two decades as a professional dog trainer.
 He and our dedicated team provide elite training programs for service dogs and their owners.

 Our company would love the opportunity to help you become a part of a team with the right service dog.
 Having a working service dog is truly about being a team and working together.
 Many of our graduates say that is one of the best parts about having a service animal.
 Please take the time to read about our program criteria to see if owning a service dog is right for you and if we are a good fit for each other.
 Once you have read through the following information and you have an interest in potentially enrolling in our service dog-training program, please use our contact us form.
 We will email you to set up a phone consultation within 24-48 hours.

 Lovedog requires the following criteria to be followed to train and assist in certifying service dogs/assistance dogs for our clients:

 - A letter of recommendation to the client directly indicating the need for a trained serviced dog/assistance dog.
 This letter must come from a licensed medical professional and the letter should also state the medical reasoning for this need.